wp-plugins/picasa-album-uploader/readme.txt

 In the future, a theme will be allowed to override the button graphic.
 Right now, the only way to change the button is by replacing the file `picasa-album-uploader/images/wordpress-logo-blue.psd` in the plugin directory with the desired content.
 This is a photoshop file and a compatible image editor must be used.
 The layer containing the button image must be named "upload-button".
 The image should be no larger than 40 pixels wide by 25 pixels high with 72 dpi resolution.
 The color model used must be RGB with 8 bits/channel and should use a transparent background.
 Full details can be found at the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") reference.

+= Why are Permalinks required? =

+The Picasa Desktop client is very picky about the format of the URLs that it will accept during the upload process and will only accept a simple URL consisting of a single filename.
+The use of the slash (/) and question-marks (?) in the URL syntax results in no files being uploaded by Picasa to the server.
+In order to satisfy this Picasa requirement, permalinks must be used.

+= I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
+What do I do? =

+The Picasa button contains a URL to your WordPress installation, including the slug name used by this plugin.
+If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct location in your WordPress site.

+= What happens if I change my permalink settings? =

+You may freely change the format of your permalinks without affecting the ability to upload files from Picasa Desktop.
+You must however keep permalinks enabled as discussed above.

 = Other Picasa Uploader plugins require files be placed in the `wp-admin` and/or the server root.
 Does this plugin require the same? =

 This is a real plugin that lives in the `wp-content/plugins/` directory and does not require special files to be placed in either your server root or in the `wp-admin/` directory.
 Further, the plugin supports themes to customize the appearance of the upload dialog displayed by Picasa.

 = How do I uninstall this plugin? =

-This plugin can be managed with the WordPress Plugin
+This plugin can be uninstalled from the WordPress Plugin Admin screen.
+An uninstall script has been provided that will perform the necessary Wordpress cleanup.
-1. Deactivate the plugin from the Admin -> Plugins Screen
-1. Delete the directory `wp-content/plugins/picasa-album-uploader` in your WordPress installation
-1. The plugin adds a single DB entry to the WordPress options table called "pau_plugin_settings".
-Using phpMyAdmin or similar utility remove this entry from the table.

-In the future, an uninstall script will be provided to delete the options entry from the options table.

 = How do I remove the button from Picasa? =

 1. In Picasa Select "Tools -> Configure Buttons..."
 1. In the "Current Buttons" section of the Picasa Dialog, select the "WordPress" button.
 1. Click the "Remove" button.
-1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
+1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration directory on your computer.

 = Where are the Picasa buttons stored on my computer? =